openedx/enterprise-catalog/docs/decentralized_devstack_workflows.rst

 3. cd into edx/devstack directory and run `make dev.up.lms`(you might also have to run `dev.pull.lms` before)
 4. cd into edx/enterprise-catalog directory and follow instructions in docs/getting_started.rst

-..
-Note:: These instructions assume you have setup legacy devstack correctly before.
+.. note:: These instructions assume you have setup legacy devstack correctly before.

 Turning on Decentralized Devstack
 ---------------------------------